-Two other scenarios are also considered.
-One scenario (Table 6) considers the impact of a ten percent yearly increase in GME slots between 2023-2032, while the
+Two alternative scenarios were also considered.
+One model considers the impact of a ten percent yearly increase in GME positions between 2023-2032 (Table 6), while the other model considers the impact of a five percent increase in GME positions over that same period of time (Table 7).